 Pursuing a PhD at the Protestant Theological University means spending a minimum of four years conducting original research and writing a dissertation.
 Throughout this time, PhD candidates work in close collaboration with their supervisor, a full professor of the University.
 So although we call it a "PhD study" it is more about doing independent research under the supervision of a full professor.
 Therefore we don't manage a deadline, nor for application, nor for starting the PhD studies.

 When interested in a PhD study at the PThU, the first step to be taken is to send a brief research proposal to one of our full professors and ask him/her if he/she would be willing to be your supervisor during your proposed PhD study.
-The research proposal should contain the following:

 Formal admissions requirements

 1. a written declaration of a full professor of the Protestant Theological University stating his preparedness to assist you as a supervisor during your PhD research, as well as a full time of associate professor who is prepared to be your co-supervisor;

 2. an extensive research proposal, including a positive advice of the Research Committee of the University;

 4. a Data Management Plan with a positive advice of the Head of Library;